The Stories

 On the one hand, we celebrate that someone survived such a horrible ordeal.
 We’re happy they made it home.
 On the other, we feel gross.
 What’s wrong with us reading about such harrowing events?

 Yes, there are some who read for entertainment.
-I think most of us read for pretty much the same reasons we watch true crime shows.
+I think most of us read for the same reasons we watch true crime shows.
 I’ve written about why I watch true crime shows and those are the same reasons I read true crime and survivor stories.

 The Sad Reality